Disability Action Plan

 The Disability Action Plan is structured around three overarching aims, which are modelled on the framework of the University's Widening Participation Plan:

 - Aspiration - People with disability (students, staff and community members) want to engage with Deakin University and know they will be included and supported.

 - Access and experience - People with disability are included and supported, and can engage on equal terms during their experience at Deakin University.

 - Achievement - People with disability can realise their full potential in their study, employment or other engagement with Deakin University.

 Goals and strategies are included under each of these aims, with Executive responsibility and timelines included for each strategy.

-- the development of a University-wide mental health strategy under the leadership of the Equity and Diversity Unit
+- The development of a University-wide mental health strategy under the leadership of Equity and Diversity

 - Legal framework